Last updated on March 7th, 2023 at 10:45 pm

 1. Try not to feel sorry for yourself because your child will also feel sorry for him/herself.
 This might be when you and your family want to seek professional help to prevent self-pity from taking over your life.

 2. You need to be an authority figure with rules and consequences that are used consistently.
 If at all possible, create a co-parenting plan with your ex-spouse so there can be stability in both homes.

 3. Remember, you are your child’s stability and safety.
 Self-care is mandatory.
-My daughter approached me around age eleven and asked, “Mom, do you know what the best gift was that you’ve ever given to me?”
+My daughter approached me around age eleven and asked, “Mom, do you know the best gift you’ve ever given me?”
 I thought she was going to say it was her beloved Barbie® Dreamhouse™.
-Instead, my daughter responded with, “You, Mom, loving yourself.”
+Instead, my daughter responded, “You, Mom, loving yourself.”

-My marriage may have ended, but I was able to change my original marriage dream into a wonderful life spent providing understanding between divorced parents and their children.
+My marriage may have ended, but I was able to change my original marriage dream into a beautiful life spent providing understanding between divorced parents and their children.
 I’ve written a book with my daughter about creating a safe space for children to share their innermost thoughts and feelings while their parents are divorcing.
 We teach healthy coping skills for children to empower themselves during a chaotic and confusing time in their lives.
-Our goal is to take children out of the middle and provide them with a voice.
+We aim to take children out of the middle and give them a voice.
 We want them to have the tools that will allow them to grow into healthy, balanced individuals.

 And that’s a new dream to be proud of!